How to Vaccinate Your Dog or Cat

 This is the most common and safest method for administering vaccines.
 The best place to give SQ vaccines is the loose skin over the pet's shoulder, because it's the least sensitive area.
+Avoid the area between the pet's shoulder blades.
 Lift the skin and insert the needle into the tented area.
 Pull back on the plunger to make sure the needle isn't in a blood vessel - if it is, blood will enter the syringe and you will have to find a new location.
 If the needle location is okay, gently administer the vaccine.

-If you have the choice, the SQ method is the safe, easy way to give vaccines, but some vaccines can only be given intramuscularly.
+If you have the choice, the SQ method is the safest and easiest way to give vaccines, but some vaccines can only be given intramuscularly.
 IM vaccines are generally given in the thick muscle at the back of the thighs.
-Gently & quickly push the needle into the muscle at a 90 degree angle.
+Gently and quickly push the needle into the muscle at a 90 degree angle.
 Just like SQ vaccines, pull back on the plunger slightly to check for blood, then administer the vaccine.
 You should have a veterinary professional show you how to give an IM vaccine before you try it for yourself.

 If you need help, call us at 1-800-786-4751.